clagraff/recipes/desserts/sweet_cornbread.md

 * Pull out and leave in pan.
 Sit for few minutes.
 * Cover with plate, flip and remove.
 Flip plate w/ bread onto cooling rack.
 * Let cool for 10 minutes.

+**Bonus tip:** While the bread is still hot, or after reheating a slice for `30s` in a microwave, cover with a line or two of honey.
+It is delicious!